The Blueprint Foundation

-The Blueprint Foundation aims to eliminate the opportunity gap for Black-identified youth within the Portland metropolitan area by engaging youth in culturally specific experiences that introduce and prepare them for sustaining careers in green-sector disciplines where BIPOC individuals are currently underrepresented.
+The Blueprint Foundations aims to eliminate the opportunity gap for Black youth within the Portland Metropolitan Area.
+This is accomplished by engaging youth in culturally specific experiences that introduce them to and prepare them for, family-sustaining careers in disciplines where black-identified individuals are currently underrepresented.

 Bottom Line for Portland